duc-anh-2002/duc-anh-2002.github.io/_pages/about.md

 ## Research Interest

-My research aims to uncover the fundamental mathematical principles governing state-of-the-art foundation models, leveraging these theoretical insights to build the next generation of **efficient, interpretable, and robust Large Language Models (LLMs)** and **Vision-Language Models (VLMs)**.
+My research aims to uncover the fundamental mathematical principles governing state-of-the-art foundation models, leveraging these theoretical insights to build the next generation of **efficient, interpretable, and robust Large Language Models** and **Vision-Language Models**.

 ## Education